-- Variable life insurance

-- Interest rate sensitive whole life insurance

-- Semi-participating products

-- Non-participating whole life insurance

-- Non-participating endowment insurance

-- Non-participating educational endowment insurance

-- U.S. dollar-denominated insurance
+- Variable life insurance - · Interest rate sensitive whole life insurance - Semi-participating products - · Non-participating whole life insurance (including U.S. dollar-denominated insurance) - · Non-participating endowment insurance (including U.S. dollar-denominated insurance) - · Non-participating educational endowment insurance

 Since we have not identified explicit correlations that relate interest rates or the level of account value against minimum guarantee amount to lapse and surrender rates for policies other than variable insurance, we have developed dynamic surrender rates by examining experience on similar products, and taking into account current domestic and overseas practice.
 Going forward, we will strive to improve our approach to dynamic surrender assumptions for the relevant products by carefully monitoring experience data and referring to experience with similar products and trends of practice in Japan and other countries.